 Separation anxiety in canines can lead to more than just destroyed furniture.
 The stress caused by separation anxiety can weaken your pet’s immune system, leaving it vulnerable.

 The immune system is the body’s “first line of defense” against free radicals.
 NuVet Plus is an immune system building supplement that helps support overall health.
-It contains over 30 human-grade ingredients, including amino acids, antioxidants, vitamins, minerals, enzymes and herbs.
+It contains over 30 highest quality ingredients, including amino acids, antioxidants, vitamins, minerals, enzymes and herbs.
 Each ingredient is combined into a delicious chewable wafer that can be fed like a treat!

 Talk to a pet professional to see if your dog could benefit from a pet health supplement.